African Diaspora, Ph.D. is a curated blog highlighting scholarship and scholars in the field of Atlantic African Diaspora history.

 - Alliances forged and broken and the impact of slavery, slave trades, colonization, revolution, and emancipation on societies of color (some “black,” others not) as they formed.

 Atlantic African Diaspora history intersects with Atlantic and national histories of empire and the early modern world.
-The field is also interdisciplinary, supporting and supported by research emerging from the fields of African, Africana/African-American, and Latin American studies; women, gender, and sexuality studies; and feminist, post-colonial, and race theory.
+An interdisciplinary project, work on the Atlantic African Diaspora supports and is supported by research on African, Africana/African-American, Latin American, and Native/indigenous histories; work on women, gender, and sexuality studies; and feminist, post-colonial, and race theory.